-Understanding a little of the great treasure of China, the Chinese language, opens up a wider knowledge of the country.
+Understanding a little of the great treasure of China, the Chinese language, opens up a deeper appreciation of the country.
 The great jewel of Chinese civilization is the language and within this section we look at the characters, some basic words, how they are written and also poetry.
 The ancient language primers : one hundred names and three character classic are included.
 We do not provide a full language course but a gentle introduction to the language in three introductory lessons.

 For those new to the language there are a number of long standing myths to be quickly dismissed.

 There are over 7,000 Chinese characters, far more if you include archaic ones that are used in ancient texts.
 These characters are built up into 'words' by combination, there are about 500,000 'words' in Chinese.
 However 500 characters are adequate to get by with in everyday conversation, and about 2,000 to read a newspaper.
 The vast majority of characters are spoken as a single syllable.
 The characters come in a number of classes, the ancient set that occur most frequently are ancient pictographs (tree; sun; mouth; me; you; field etc.).
 Many of these are an identifiable pictorial representation of an object.
 Most (90%) Chinese characters are composite, they have one part ‘the radical’ that signifies the class of ‘thing’ or pronunciation and the other part that gives it a specific meaning.
 So a ‘heart’ radical immediately alerts you that the whole character has something to do with emotion, or a ‘woman’ radical for characters to do with female gender.
 There are 214 recognized radicals in Chinese.
 For more about the history and symbols in characters see pictographs.